 Qatar Welcomes French President's Announcement Of His Country's Intention To Recognize The State Of Palestine

-Doha, Qatar: The State of Qatar welcomes the announcement by President of the French Republic, HE Emmanuel Macron regarding his country's intention to recognize the sisterly State of Palestine.

-The Ministry of Foreign Affairs affirms that this step constitutes significant support for the legitimate rights of the brotherly Palestinian people.
+In a statement issued today, the Ministry of Foreign Affairs affirmed that this step constitutes significant support for the legitimate rights of the brotherly Palestinian people.
 It also reflects the growing international consensus on the need to end the Israeli occupation and to enable the Palestinian people to exercise their right to self-determination and establish an independent state based on the 1967 borders, with East Jerusalem as its capital.

 Legal Disclaimer: